Hygga House Dovecote, Trellech: History and description

 The origin of the name Hygga is Old Norse, meaning "to comfort".
 In the 16th century, a substantial mansion, Hygga House, stood on the site but it has since been demolished.
 The dovecote, along with a large barn and a shippon and stables, comprised a range of service buildings for the house.
 In a poor state of repair for over two centuries, the dovecote was fully restored in the 1980s and now forms a rare example of a complete 16th-century dovecote.
 Sir Cyril Fox and Lord Raglan, in their three-volume guide Monmouthshire Houses, note the rarity of such dovecotes within the county, citing one at Llantellen, Skenfrith as the only other known example.
+In his study, A Book of Dovecotes published in 1920, Arthur Owens Cooke in fact noted three; at Court Farm, Llanvair Discoed; at St Pierre; and at Llanthony Priory; but does not record Hygga.
 The architectural historian John Newman gives a dating for the dovecote, and the associated barns, of c.1600.

 The dovecote is constructed of lime-washed stone rubble, with a "stone-slated conical roof".
 Unusually for a dovecote, it has windows with ovolo mullions.
 Above the windows are six tiers of nesting boxes, set into the wall.
 The dovecote is a Scheduled monument, and a Grade II* listed building, its listing recording the dovecote as a "particularly fine and complete example".